ojalaw/Formula_One_Quiz/README.md

 **Audio**
 I have used various different audio.
 I used 'beeping' audio to simulate startling light procedure.
 Feedback audio depending on whether the answer was correct or not.
 A correct answer will play an impact wrench audio which is widely used in Formula 1, an incorrect answer will result in the generic 'incorrect answer' buzz.
-Also, If the user recieves a congratulatory message at the end of the quiz, they will be presented with a crowd cheering, if it is a 'better luck next time' message, they will be presented with a sad sounding trumpet.
+Also, If the user receives a congratulatory message at the end of the quiz, they will be presented with a crowd cheering.

 ### Future Implementations